voilern/Note/docs/ComputerScience/ADS/discussion.md

 - (d) `DELETE`, which deletes a given leaf $x$.
 - (e) `EXTRACT-MIN`, which extracts the leaf with the smallest key.
 - (f) `UNION`, which unites two 2-3-4 heaps, returning a single 2-3-4 heap and destroying the input heaps.

+## Week 6

+**1-1** When solving the Turnpike Reconstruction Problem, in Step 3 we always find the next "largest" distance and check.
+How about finding the next “smallest” distance and check?

+**1-2** How would you design the evaluation function for Gobang （五子棋）?